Teksta versija

 (1) The beneficiary has the following obligations:

-1) to ensure project implementation in accordance with the laws and regulations of the European Union and the Republic of Latvia and contract regarding project implementation, if the beneficiary is a natural person or legal person;
+1) to ensure project implementation in accordance with the legal acts of the European Union and the Republic of Latvia and contract on project implementation if the beneficiary is the natural person or legal person;

-2) to ensure project implementation in accordance with the laws and regulations of the European Union and the Republic of Latvia and agreement regarding project implementation, if the beneficiary is an institution of direct or indirect administration, derived public person or another State institution;
+2) to ensure project implementation in accordance with the legal acts of the European Union and the Republic of Latvia and agreement on project implementation if the beneficiary is an institution of direct or indirect administration, derived public entity or another State institution;

-3) to ensure that funding granted for the project is used in accordance with the principle of sound financial management, by taking into account economy, usefulness and efficiency principles;
+3) to ensure that the funding granted for the project is used in accordance with the principle of sound financial management, by taking into account the principles of economy, efficiency, and effectiveness;

-5) to inform the co-operation institution immediately of any changes and circumstances that may affect the project implementation;
+5) to inform the co-operation institution immediately of any changes and circumstances that can affect the project implementation;

-6) to ensure retention and sustainability of the project results, taking into account and in accordance with the conditions and time periods specified in Article 65 of Regulation No 2021/1060 and Section 19, Clause 13 of this Law;
+6) to ensure the retention and sustainability of project results, taking into account and in accordance with the conditions and periods specified in Article 65 of Regulation No 2021/1060 and Section 19, Clause 13 of this Law;

-7) to ensure a separate accounting record for expenditure of each project or conforming accounting code system in respect of all transactions related to the project;
+7) to ensure a separate accounting of the expenditures of each project or suitable accounting code system in respect of all transactions related to the project;

 8) to provide reports, information on the project implementation, and other documents related to the project implementation, using the Cohesion Policy Funds Management Information System;